 A member or their authorized representative has the right to file an appeal through a formal process.
 If someone other than the member requests to file an appeal, the request is not valid until the member and the requesting party sign an appointment of representative form.
-A standard appeal must be in writing.
-For appeals, the member's physician can file the appeal in addition to the member or their authorized representative.
-A fast appeal is usually filed orally or by fax.
+The member's physician can file the appeal in addition to the member or their authorized representative.
+Appeals can be filed orally or in writing.

-16.4 How guickly does Blue Cross NC handle an appeal?
+16.4 How quickly does Blue Cross NC handle an appeal?

 CMS states that all appeals must be handled as quickly as the member's health requires.
-However, there are specific, maximum timeframes for handling the different types of appeals after a valid request is received, For example:
+However, there are specific time frames for handling the different types of appeals after a valid request is received, For example:

-- An appeal of a medical claim denial must be handled within sixty (60) calendar days after we receive the request. - An appeal of a medical service denial must be handled within thirty (30) calendar days after we receive the request unless an expedited or fast appeal is requested.
-An expedited appeal must be handled within seventy-two (72) hours. - An appeal of a prescription drug denial must be handled within seven (7) calendar days unless an expedited or fast appeal is requested.
+- An appeal of a medical claim denial must be handled within sixty (60) calendar days after we receive the request - An appeal of a medical service denial must be handled within thirty (30) calendar days after we receive the request unless an expedited or fast track appeal is requested.
+An expedited appeal must be handled within seventy-two (72) hours. - An appeal of a medication covered under the member's medical benefits must be handled within seven (7) calendar days unless an expedited or fast track appeal is requested.
+An expedited appeal must be handled within seventy-two (72) hours. - An appeal of a prescription drug denial must be handled within seven (7) calendar days unless an expedited or fast track appeal is requested.
 An expedited prescription drug appeal must be handled within seventy-two (72) hours.

-16.5 What is a grievance?
+What is a grievance?